 As a teacher at an International School, many of my students are English Language Learners.
 Even my native English speakers are living in a non-English speaking country.
 Due to my unique teaching position, I have had some readers ask for tips on teaching English Language Learners.
 Here is this week’s Tuesday TESOL Teaching Tip:

-ELL Teaching Tip of the Week: Teach Dialectal Words
+ELL Teaching Tip #44: Teach Dialectal Words

 On the playground today, one of my students was pushing the plastic shopping cart around telling the other students to “Move, move, the trolley’s coming through!”
 Another student, who is just learning English, quickly responded with “It’s not a trolley, it’s a cart!”
 This quickly proceeded into an argument which I got to break up.
 It was a great teaching moment though, as we got to discuss how different regions had different words for the same item.
 This got me thinking about how we teach homonyms regularly, but rarely talk about how regional dialects can also affect language.
 So my ELL Tip for this week is to help your students explore dialectal differences in language.